Korean Beef

 (If I have any copyright title in my own very minor contributions to this page — not my intention — they were created in 2023 by Rick Moen <rick@linuxmafia.com> and licensed for use under CC0.
 I have thereby waived all copyright, compilation copyright, and related or neighbouring rights to this work.
 This work is published from: United States of America.)

 Image (used, here, unmodified) is © 2009 by Jamie, who licensed it for use under CC-BY-2.0 Generic.
-Our thanks for Jamie's generosity.
+My thanks for Jamie's generosity.
 (Jamie's picture is, actually, specifically of Korean Bulgogi, but a close-enough dish.)

-(Reminder: Creative Commons licenses before v.
+(Reminder: Creative Commons licences before v.
 4.0, other than CC0, suffer an exploitable defect, and should not be used for new works.
 Reusers of works under the obsolete, defective licences should take care to make no mistakes in attribution, or risk being shaken down by a copyright troll.)